RenderKit/embree/doc/src/api/rtcSetNewGeometryBufferHostDevice.md

 internally and automatically freed when the geometry is destroyed.

 The byte stride (`byteStride` argument) must be aligned to 4 bytes;
-otherwise the `rtcSetNewGeometryBuffer` function will fail.
+otherwise the `rtcSetNewGeometryBufferHostDevice` function will fail.

 The allocated buffer will be automatically over-allocated slightly when used as a vertex buffer, where a requirement is that each buffer